No injuries from Israeli bus explosions in suspected militant attack, police say

 Israel's military has repeatedly carried out raids on suspected Palestinian militants in the West Bank since Hamas' Oct.
 7, 2023, attack sparked the devastating war in Gaza.
 As part of that crackdown, Israel has greatly restricted entry into Israel for Palestinians from the occupied territory.

-Tulkarem and two refugee camps in the city have been a focus of Israel's broad military offensive in the West Bank, since the ceasefire in Gaza took effect on Jan.
-19. In the past, militants have entered Israel and carried out shootings and bombings in Israeli cities.
+Tulkarem and two refugee camps in the city have been a focus of Israel's broad military offensive in the West Bank since the ceasefire in Gaza took effect on Jan.
+19.

+The Israeli military said early Friday it had imposed restrictions on Palestinian movement and sealed off parts of in the West Bank amid its ongoing security operations there.

 Brot, the mayor of Bat Yam, urged residents to stick with their routines but also stay vigilant, telling Channel 13 TV that schools will be open Friday and public transport will be operating.